basic-examples/oogit/README.md

 stores its contents in a regular Git repository, and reassembles the file when you are done.

-Works on both POSIX and Windows systems.
+Works on both POSIX and Windows systems (via Git Bash).

 ## Installation